tomas-janicek/luna16/luna16/notebooks/README.md

 This directory contains the Jupyter Notebooks used to analyze the LuNA 16 dataset, design the model architecture and train the model.

+TODO:
+- Look into notes from designong ML systems and implement the model development cycle here.

 ## Notebooks

 The following notebooks are included in this directory.